mansimov/text2image/README.md

 ### MNIST with Captions

-To train a model simply go to mnist-captions folder and run
+To train the model simply go to mnist-captions folder and run

 ```
 python alignDraw.py models/mnist-captions.json